olivierjan/ROM-software-for-6502-SBC/README.md

 ### Required:
 - Merlin32 Assembler: You can get it for Windows, Mac or Linux from [Brutal Deluxe Software](https://www.brutaldeluxe.fr/products/crossdevtools/merlin/index.html).
 Merlin32 should be in the `PATH` and all the macros from its Library in `/usr/local/includes/merlin32`.

+Optional:
-- SRecord EEPROM utilities: In order to assemble the final ROM image, you will need [SRecord](http://srecord.sourceforge.net_).
+- SRecord EEPROM utilities: In order to convert the ROM image, you will need [SRecord](http://srecord.sourceforge.net_).
 For Mac users, you can get it through `brew`.

 - In order to test the ROM without burning it each time, I used [SYMON](https://github.com/sethm/symon), with a small modification to the Multicomp setup to simulate the SBC.